CodePipeWrangler/code_jitsu_gh/genomics/Bioinformatics_Tools.md

 ##### I can also *grep* to do this with the syntax 'PATTERN|PATTERN'

 *Note grep regex is different, like perl, than bash regex

-#### Get information on running processes

-	top

-#### Get the location where an executable file is stored.
-This can be used to check if a program or it's dependencies are installed

-	which [COMMAND]

 ## Analyzing and manipulating files